On the Trustworthiness Landscape of State-of-the-art Generative Models: A Survey and Outlook: Fairness

 \subsection{Overview}

-\textbf{Fairness.} A fair model is defined as one that upholds fundamental ethical and moral principles, safeguarding against any discrimination towards individuals or social groups and minimizing toxic or harmful responses.
-Generative models strive to learn the patterns hidden in the training dataset to faithfully reproduce the underlying data distribution.
-In itself, this objective is not negative.
-However, when training datasets lack representativeness or unequal coverage of various social segments, the resulting trained models inherit the marginalization of specific groups, harmful stereotypes, hate, and violence.
-In simpler terms, while these models excel in terms of evaluation metrics, they perform poorly with respect to social harm.
-They inadvertently encode and perpetuate harmful biases present in the training data.
+A model is deemed fair when it upholds fundamental ethical and moral principles, safeguarding against any discrimination towards individuals or social groups and minimizing harmful responses.
+Generative models strive to learn the patterns hidden in the training set to faithfully reproduce the underlying data distribution.
+While this goal is not inherently negative, when training datasets lack representativeness or unequal coverage of various social segments, the resulting models may encode and perpetuate harmful biases present in the data, even if they perform well on certain metrics.

-\textbf{Responsibility.} Responsible models should actively embrace social responsibility to prevent misuse.
-To achieve this, measures should be implemented to ensure users can accurately identify AI-generated content.
-Doing so facilitates users in alerting potential errors or biases, enabling them to exercise caution and prudence when making decisions and utilizing information.
-At a higher level, efforts should be made to develop technologies that verify and ascertain the authenticity of model-generated contents.